ronakupadhyaya/Pokemon-auction/README.md

 	- `Post`: On click perform a `POST` request to `/auction/new`
 1. Implement a `POST /auction/new` route that inserts the above information from `req.body` into the `auction` table.
 Once successfully inserted redirect the user to `/auction/:id`, where `id` is the `id` of the new auction item that was just created.
 1. Implement a `GET /auction/:id` route that renders `auction.hbs` for an auction with an `id` entered as a param
     - Select the auction where the `id` matches the `id` in `req.query`, and join this information with the details for the pokemon being sold (found in the `pokemon` table).
-Pass in all of the auction details to `auction.hbs`.
+The result should be joined with the `bids` table on the auction id, and then you should pass in all of the auction details to `auction.hbs`.
 1. Create an `auction.hbs` view that displays an overview of the selected auction.
 If the auction is still ongoing users should be able to edit the auction details.
     - Users should be able to edit auction details and click an `Update` button (similar to the `profile.hbs` view)
 	- There should be an `<img>` element that renders the image from the thumbnail_url stored in the `pokemon` table
 	- Users should be able to DELETE the selected auction
+	- Users should be able to see the current highest bid **OR** `"No Bids"` if no bids have been placed yet
 	- **If the auction has expired users should not be able to modify/delete the auction**
 1. Create a link on `auction.hbs` that redirects the user back to `/dashboard`